baskerville/bspwm/README.md

         Reload the autostart file.

     reload_settings
-        Reload the settings file.
+        Reload the default settings.

     reload
-        Reload the autostart and the settings file.
+        Reload the autostart file and the default settings.

 Where